Product Marketing ManagerAbbi Minessale

-As the novel coronavirus continues to affect the world, instrumental businesses are facing alarmingly high call volumes that they’re not used to.
-The calls are so frequent that many people can’t even get through.
+As instrumental businesses are facing alarmingly high call volumes that they’re not used to during COVID-19, the calls are sometimes so frequent that many people can’t even get through.

 A callback feature is as simple as it sounds.
 Callers are given an option to be placed in a queue, and can hang up and receive an automatic callback when a representative is free instead of having them waiting on hold for hours.
 Adding a callback feature to your IVR is one way to make sure that your lines aren’t overwhelmed with people waiting to get through to an agent and saves your customers valuable time.
 SMS integration takes this a step further, allowing customers to request a callback via text without ever having to make an initial call.

 Below, we will show you how to add this feature to your own system.
-The snippet itself is hosted here: https://github.com/signalwire/snippets-queue-request-callback Want to try it out?
+The snippet itself is hosted here.
+Want to try it out?
 We have a demo hosted with phone number: +1 (864) 936-1337.
 Simply call or text to see how it works!

 So how does everything work?
 If you text the provisioned phone number, it will add your number to a queue to be called back.
 If you call the provisioned number, it will put you in a queue, and then if you press 1 it will send you a text, and hangup.
 It will then call you back when it is your turn.